matszpk/clgpustress/README.md

 - run stress only on second device from second platform: ./gpustress -L 1:1

 If option '-j' is not specified then program automatically calibrates test for device for performance and memory bandwidth.

+#### Parameters of tests

+Now you can specify following parameters for tests:

+- workFactor - controls work size: (workitems number: workFactor * maxComputeUnits * maxWorkGroupSize)

+- blocksNum - number of blocks processed by single workitem (can be in 1-16)

+- passIters - number of iterations of the execution kernel in single pass

+- kitersNum - number of iteration of core computation within single memory access

+- inputAndOutput - enables input/output mode

+- builtinKernel - kernel of the test (0-2). tests are described in supported tests section

 #### Specifiyng devices to testing: